-Why do the Android 5.0 and Android 6.0 previews in Litmus differ from what I see on my phone?
+Why do the Android previews in Litmus sometimes differ from what I see on my phone?

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.